-Unit case volume in Eurasia and Africa increased 3 percent, which consisted of 2 percent growth in sparkling beverages and 6 percent growth in still beverages.
-The group's sparkling beverage growth included 3 percent growth in Trademark Coca-Cola, and the growth in still beverages was led by packaged water and juice and juice drinks.
-Eurasia and Africa benefited from unit case volume growth of 8 percent, 6 percent and 2 percent in the Central, East & West Africa, Southern Africa, and Middle East & North Africa business units, respectively, partially offset by a decline of 4 percent in the Russia, Ukraine & Belarus business unit.
+In Europe, Middle East and Africa, unit case volume grew 3 percent, which consisted of 2 percent growth in sparkling beverages and 6 percent growth in still beverages.
+The group's sparkling beverage growth included 2 percent growth in both Trademark Coca-Cola and Trademark Fanta.
+The growth in still beverages was led by packaged water, juices and juice drinks, teas and the expansion of the innocent brand.
+Europe, Middle East and Africa benefited from unit case volume growth of 6 percent in the South & East Africa business unit and growth of 2 percent in both the Middle East & North Africa and Central & Eastern Europe business units.